adobe/helix-home/hackathons/9-bcn.md

 (See the [Hackathon Archive](./README.md) for past Hackathons)

-This Project Helix Hackathon will happen sometime in April or September.
+This Project Helix Hackathon will happen sometime in April.
 It is still a few days out, but as space is limited, we ask you to register as soon as possible.

 ### Agenda

 > I hear this is a hackathon, are you going to hack all day?

-We do have the hotel from **Sunday** to Friday, so if you can accommodate, I recommend to fly in on Sunday.

 Although this is a hackathon, we won't be hacking all the time, there will also be plenty of programming and coding.